github-roushan/github-roushan.github.io/README.md

-# 🌐 Personal Website 🚀
+# Welcome to My Personal Website! 🎉

-Welcome to the repository for my personal website! 🎉
+This website showcases my projects, skills, and a bit about me.
-This site showcases my projects, skills, and a bit about me.
-Built with ❤️ using **React** and **Node.js**.
+The majority of the site was built by me, with additional support from **Gemini 2.5 Pro** 🚀.

 ---